wennan-er/CS-notes/Database System/dbms.md

 WRITE: transfer "page" of data from RAM to disk.

 #### Components of a disk
-Only one head reads/writes at any one time.
+* Only one head reads/writes at any one time.
+* Block = Unit of transfer for disk read/write.
 Block/page size is a multiple of (fixed) sector size.

 #### Accessing a Disk page
 (1)seek time: movine arms to position disk head on track.